karunapallavi/RideAmigos/README.md

 # RideAmigos
-Updating user location to URL
+Updating user location to a given URL

 This application requests the user's location as latitude+longitude and sends it to the URL that can be hardcoded into the application.